Manuel-Kehl/Go-For-It/README.md

 ##### Ubuntu

-I maintain a [Launchpad PPA](https://launchpad.net/~go-for-it-team/+archive/ubuntu/go-for-it-daily) which can be used to acquire .deb packages.
+I maintain a [Launchpad PPA](https://launchpad.net/~go-for-it-team/+archive/ubuntu/go-for-it-stable) which can be used to acquire .deb packages.
 On Ubuntu (+ derivates) it is recommended to add the PPA for automatic updates:

-    sudo add-apt-repository ppa:go-for-it-team/go-for-it-daily && sudo apt-get update sudo apt-get install go-for-it
+    sudo add-apt-repository ppa:go-for-it-team/go-for-it-stable && sudo apt-get update sudo apt-get install go-for-it

+For git versions use https://code.launchpad.net/~go-for-it-team/+archive/ubuntu/go-for-it-daily instead.

 ##### Arch Linux